 Hi!
 Welcome to my site.
 I have always been good at eating and drinking and loved to travel.
-During my years in the high yield bond business, I utilized my expense account to wine and dine clients.
-I used every minute of my free time to climb mountains (Kilimanjaro, Mt.
-Rainier, Mt.
-Huiten in Mongolia, among others), bicycle through wine regions, (Burgundy, Tuscany) mountain bike in Moab and ski, mostly at Snowbird.
+During my years in the high yield bond business, I used every minute of my free time to climb mountains, bicycle through wine regions, mountain bike and ski.
 The outdoors, including vineyards, is one of the places where I thrive.
 On 9/11, I was on a trek hiking back from K2 basecamp in China, near the Afghan border, in a Muslim area, with Uighurs as porters.
-I wrote a story called Save the Sheep published in the premier issue of Graze Magazine on thoughts of eating meat while on the trip.
-I worked tirelessly for Edible Chicago magazine as an “on the ground networker” for local food and the chefs that support the farmers markets.
+I wrote a story called Save the Sheep, published in the premier issue of Graze Magazine , on thoughts of eating meat while on the trip.
+I worked tirelessly in sales and events for Edible Chicago magazine as an “on the ground networker” for local food and the chefs that support the farmers markets.
 I have written for the Huffpost blog on food issues, blogged for the locavore site the Local Beet .
 Red Meat Market published my profiles on rock star butchers.
 I have written for a travel site, In The Know Traveler.
 Jancis Robinson featured my submission in her writing contestlast summer of 2018.